Haley Thomas

-Haley Marie Thomas (born February 18, 1999) is an American professional soccer player who plays as a defender for Spokane Zephyr FC of the USL Super League.
-She played college soccer for the Weber State Wildcats and Boston College Eagles before starting her professional career with European clubs ÍBV and MSV Duisburg.
+Haley Marie Thomas (born February 18, 1999) is an American professional soccer player who plays as a defender for USL Super League club Fort Lauderdale United FC.
+She played college soccer for the Weber State Wildcats and Boston College Eagles.
+She has previously been a member of professional clubs ÍBV and MSV Duisburg in Europe, and Spokane Zephyr FC in the USLS.

 Early life

 Thomas was born in La Grande, Oregon, as one of 5 children born to Marlow and Tyler Thomas.
 She grew up in Kennewick, Washington, and played youth club soccer for Three Rivers SC.
 Thomas originally did not plan to play in high school, but she later changed her mind and was a four-year starter at center back for Southridge High School.
 She played a role in multiple playoff runs with Southridge, including a second-place state title run in 2014.
 Thomas won multiple All-League and All-State honors in her youth career.

 College career

 Weber State Wildcats

 Although she had formerly tabbed Eastern Washington University as her top university choice, Thomas ended up at Weber State.
 In her first season with the Wildcats, she was a Big Sky All-Conference Honorable Mention after playing in 14 games.
 She scored her first collegiate goal on August 25, 2017, netting a long-range strike that proved to be the game-winner over North Dakota State.

 As a sophomore, Thomas started all 18 games and recorded 1 assist.
 She was named to the All-Conference Second Team, an achievement which was trumped the following year when she was named to the 2019 First Team.
 In her final year at Weber State, Thomas was once again named to the Big Sky first team and received Co-defensive Big Sky MVP honors.
 She finished her Wildcat career with 58 appearances (all starts) and as the team leader in minutes in all seasons but one.